ManikanthaPonduru/OrangeHRproject/README.md

 |
 testCases (Package)
 |
+utilities (Package)-
-utilities (Package)- The config.ini file is mapped to readProperties.py file under the Utilities folder using the configparser library
+    | readProperties.py- The config.ini file is mapped to readProperties.py file under the utilities folder using the configparser library.
+    | customLogger
 |
 TestData (Folder)
 |